 You can now use SSMA to migrate the copied database.
 After you load the schema into SQL Server, you can manually secure the database on SQL Server.

-Before you migrate your Access databases to SQL Server, you should back up the Access databases that you will be migrating and the SQL Server databases into which you will migrate Access objects and data.
+Before you migrate your Access databases to SQL Server, you should back up both the Access databases that you will be migrating as well as the SQL Server databases into which you will migrate Access objects and data.

 To back up an Access database, on the Tools menu, point to Database Utilities, and then select Back Up Database.

 For information about how to back up SQL Server databases, see "Backing Up and Restoring Databases in SQL Server" in SQL Server Books Online.